 When prescribing a medication, we will find that some patients express concerns about affordability, however most will not, even if they are thinking it.
 In fact, a KFF Health Tracking Poll, from February, reported that one-fourth of adults say it’s “difficult” to afford their prescription drugs, while three in 10 adults report not taking medicines as prescribed at some point during the past year because of the cost.

 Cost is not an easy conversation for most people to have, especially one-on-one between a patient and his provider; so when it comes up, it’s best to have a plan.
-This article will discuss how to establish practices for addressing patient concerns over costs of glaucoma medications, while still offering the best medicine for the patient.
+This article will discuss how to establish practices for addressing patient concerns over costs of medications, while still offering what we feel is the best medicine for the patient.

-I find this to be a very easy, natural part of the discussion I have with patients when I am describing to them the what, followed by the diagnosis, and then the natural course would be how and why I feel it will be best treated/managed.
-It is then you need to use your judgment as to whether to discuss cost with the patient.
-I tend to say something like “How well does your health insurance cover your prescriptions?”
+I find this to be a very easy, natural part of the discussion I have with patients when I am describing to them the what, followed by the diagnosis, and then the natural course would be how and why I feel it will be best treated/managed with what I’ve prescribed.
+It is then we need to use our judgement as to whether to discuss cost with the patient.
+I tend to say something like, “How well does your health insurance cover your prescriptions?”
 Common responses include: “It’s really good,” or “It’s largely out-of-pocket.”
-In the case of the latter, I will discuss with them assistance/discount plans that will aid in defering the cost of the medication.
-I tend not to let cost dictate how I treat disease.
-I feel that begins to call into question standard of care.
+In the case of the latter, I will discuss with the patient assistance/discount plans that will aid in deferring the cost of the medication.
+(I tend not to let cost dictate how I treat disease.
+I feel that begins to call in to question standard of care.)